debreczeniandras/symfony-docs/session.rst

 .. tip::

-    Accessing flash messages means that the session must be started, which in turn will cause Symfony to mark the responses as ``private``.
-In general, since flashes shall displayed only once, pages that might display flashes cannot reasonably be cached in HTTP caches.
+    Accessing flash messages requires starting the session, which in turn causes Symfony to mark the response as ``private``.
+In general, because flash messages are meant to be displayed only once, pages that might show them cannot reasonably be cached by HTTP caches.

+    As an alternative, you can load flash messages asynchronously through another HTTP request (for example, using a `Twig Live Component`_), making the original page fully cacheable.

 Configuration
 -------------